punchplatform/kooker/README.md

 ## Quick start

-> :info: This guide assumes you have internet access.
+> :information_source: This guide assumes you have internet access.

 To deploy a local Kubernetes cluster with the several COTS and Punch services up and ready simply execute: